-“I’ve been sick for 3 years now fighting illness so my beats are my way of escaping the present and revisiting the past when life was perfect and my only stressor in life was if I saved my game on pokemon before turning off my Gameboy.”
+“I’ve been sick for 3 years now… Fighting illness so my beats are my way of escaping the present (Day.)
+And revisiting the past when life was perfect.
+And my only stressor in life was if I saved my game on pokemon.
+Before turning off my Gameboy.”

 I’m part of a producer collective called days #’d (pronounced: days numbered) and we are dropping our first tape of sorts in the coming months so stay tuned for that.Days #d album dropping soon.

 “i’ve always wanted to produce but never had any time.
 In high school i had a basic sampler app on my phone and i would make drum beats on it but that got boring so i said fuck it and stopped.

 my sound selection and general feel of my beats draws inspiration from my childhood. not to be cliche or anything but i was alot happier back then.